johnwbyrd/kappari/README.md

 Locally, Paprika stores everything in a SQLite database file.
 This includes your recipes with title, ingredients, directions, photos, and ratings.
 Categories help organize your recipes with tags.
 Grocery lists store your shopping lists with checked and unchecked items.
 Pantry items track your ingredient inventory, and bookmarks save recipe links from websites you've visited.

 ### The Crypto Stuff
-Paprika uses some interesting cryptography to keep your data secure.
-AES-256-CBC encryption protects license data (think of it as a very secure lock), while RSA signatures prove your license is legitimate.
+Paprika uses some interesting cryptography to keep its license data secure.
+AES-256-CBC encryption protects license data, while RSA signatures prove your license is legitimate.
 PBKDF2 key derivation turns passwords into encryption keys, and Base64 encoding makes binary data text-friendly.

 Don't worry if that sounds complex - the code examples show exactly how it works.